PrimarchGuilliman/cryptohack-progress/introduction/README.md

 The challenge provides a Python script (`great_snakes.py`).
 Executing the script with the Python interpreter prints the flag to the terminal.

+The original file provided by CryptoHack was named `great_snakes_35381fca29d68d8f3f25c9fa0a9026fb.py`.
+It has been renamed here to `great_snakes.py` for clarity.

 **Command used:**

 ```